MTN-Group/MoMoAPIs_Android_sdk/doc/collection/requestToWithdrawV1.md

 `Here, requestToWithdrawV1() creates a POST request to collection/v1_0/requesttowithdraw`

-> `Get balance request is used to check the balance on the default account connected to the API User.
-The following is the sequence flow for get balance use case`
+> `This operation is used to request a withdrawal (cash-out) from a consumer (Payer).
+The payer will be asked to authorize the withdrawal.
+The transaction will be executed once the payer has authorized the withdrawal`

 ### Usage/Examples